gitbrent/PptxGenJS/docs/api-media.md

 title: Media
 ---

-Media enables the addition of audio, video and online video to Slides.
+Media enables the addition of audio, video, and online video to Slides.

 ## Usage